-Why Most Techs Confuse Overload, Short & Ground Fault
+Why Many Techs Confuse Overload, Short & Ground Fault

 The point of this article is to give you a full understanding of the role fuses, overloads and circuit breakers play in the protection of HVAC/R equipment.
 If you skim read or jump to conclusions you will be tempted to argue.
 Be patient, if you want to understand you will need to read all the way through and possibly even watch the videos at the end.
 This topic is WIDELY misunderstood so the odds are when you first read it you may think I’m crazy.
 Do your own detailed research once you get to the end if you still dispute what is contained here.